-Membership applications are to be sent to secretary Elisa Morgan (elisa.morgan(a)helsinki.fi) with name, affiliation and a short bio.
+Membership applications are to be sent to elisa.morgan(at)helsinki.fi with name, affiliation and a short bio.
 The board of directors will decide about the membership in their next meeting and inform the applicant about their decision afterwards.
-Any questions?
-Contact Elisa or see other contact details from below.

-Elisa Morgan, Bachelor, Study of Religions, University of Helsinki (elisa.morgan(a)helsinki.fi)
+Elisa Morgan, ThC, Philosophy of Religion.
+University of Helsinki (elisa.morgan(at)helsinki.fi)

 Vice Members of the Board